 THE HAAS BROTHERS

-Born in Austin, Texas, Nikolai and Simon Haas (b.
-1984), founded The Haas Brothers in Los Angeles in 2010.
+Twins Nikolai and Simon Haas (b.
+1984, United States), founded The Haas Brothers in Los Angeles in 2010.
 Early on, the brothers received accolades for their exceptional craftsmanship.
 The years since have seen them evolve from fabricators and collaborators to nimble cross-pollinators in creative disciplines including fashion, film, art and design.
 In their current works, The Haas Brothers explore aesthetic themes related to nature, science fiction, sexuality, and psychedelia.
-Their mastery and uniquely clever use of materials ranging from brass, porcelain and fur, to highly technical resins and polyurethane, sets them apart as designers.
+Their mastery and uniquely clever use of materials ranging from copper, porcelain and fur, to highly technical resins and polyurethane, sets them apart as both artists and designers.
 In 2015, The Haas Brothers embarked on an extraordinary collaboration with women artisans in Cape Town, South Africa.
 The resulting series of intricately beaded sculptural objects, Afreaks, was included in Beauty, at the Cooper Hewitt, Smithsonian Design Museum, NY and at the San Jose Museum of Art, CA. Their work is in the permanent collections of the RISD Museum in Providence, RI, the Cooper Hewitt, Smithsonian Design Museum in New York, NY, and the Metropolitan Museum of Art in New York, NY.
-The Haas Brothers currently live and work in Los Angeles, CA.
+The Haas Brothers currently live and work in Los Angeles, CA